Lifespan of carbon monoxide detector

 Electrical

-The answer to 'lifespan of carbon monoxide detector' is that most carbon monoxide (CO) detectors have a lifespan of 5-7 years.
-CO detectors contain sensors that can deteriorate over time, so it's important to replace them regularly to ensure they continue to function properly and provide reliable protection for your home.
+The answer to 'lifespan of carbon monoxide detector' is that most carbon monoxide detectors have a lifespan of 5-7 years.
+These devices contain sensors that can degrade over time, so it's important to replace them every 5-7 years to ensure they continue to accurately detect dangerous levels of carbon monoxide in your home.

 Step-by-Step Guide